Updated: February 19, 2022

 Annual interest rates of debt consolidation loans currently range between 13.20% to 22.70% in the Philippines.
 They are offered by most Philippine commercial banks.
 So just go to them, ask and compare their requirements and terms, and choose your best option.

 This is similar to transferring your balance towards a lower interest rate credit card.
 The difference is that you’re applying for a loan, and using that money to pay off all your debts.
-And effectively, you’ll be paying less fees on interests.
+And effectively, you’ll be paying fewer fees on interests.

 Moreover, this works well if you were able to apply for debt amnesty.
 Because you can immediately pay off all your creditors, and just worry about paying your debt consolidation loan to the bank.